GLOBAL MARKETS-Apple's slide takes shine off global stock rally

 The yield on European and U.S. government debt rose, with the benchmark 10-year U.S. Treasury hitting a 2-1/2 week high.

-Oil prices rose after the International Energy Agency (IEA) said a global surplus was starting to shrink, even as U.S. data showed another surge in crude inventories due to the ongoing impact from Hurricane Harvey on the energy complex.
+Oil prices rose after the International Energy Agency (IEA) said a global surplus was starting to shrink, even though U.S. data showed another big increase in crude inventories due to the ongoing impact from Hurricane Harvey on the Houston energy hub.

-Stocks on Wall Street were little changed but a gauge of more than 2,400 stocks worldwide edged lower after setting consecutive closing record highs the past three sessions.

 European equities pared earlier losses to edge higher thanks to gains in oil and banking stocks, which offset weak chipmakers and a fall in miners.

-Chipmakers in Europe that supply Apple were among the worst performers, with AMS down 3.9 percent and Dialog Semiconductor off 1.6 percent.
+Chipmakers that supply Apple were among the worst performers, with AMS down 3.9 percent and Dialog Semiconductor off 1.6 percent.
 STMicro ended up 0.1 percent.

-The launch of Apple’s iPhone X will test whether inflation is going to be weak as investors gauge demand for a product whose price starts at $999, said Mike Bell, global markets strategist with JP Morgan Asset Management in London.
+The launch of Apple’s iPhone X will test whether inflation is going to be weak, said Mike Bell, global markets strategist with JP Morgan Asset Management in London.

+Investors will need to gauge how strong demand will be for the iPhone X, as its price will start at $999, he said.

 The index rose after the U.S. Labor Department said its producer price index for final demand increased 0.2 percent in August after slipping 0.1 percent in July.
 The rebound was driven by a surge in the cost of gasoline.